Definition Of Specially Designed Instruction

 • Differentiation based on learning styles and cognitive abilities: Research has shown that learners process information differently and have varied strengths and weaknesses.
 SDI recognizes this diversity and tailors instruction to meet individual learning styles and cognitive abilities.

 • The importance of scaffolding and support: Cognitive load theory suggests that learners have limited working memory capacity.
-SDI uses scaffolding techniques (providing temporary support that is gradually removed as the learner becomes more proficient) to reduce cognitive load and facilitate learning.
+SDI uses scaffolding techniques (providing temporary support that is gradually removed as the learner becomes more proficient) to reduce cognitive load and support learning.

 • The power of formative assessment: Formative assessment allows teachers to monitor student understanding and adjust instruction in real time.
 This ongoing feedback is crucial for making SDI effective.